al20ov/godot-davinci-intermediate/README.md

 2. If necessary, change the path of the .glsl shader in `_initialize_compute()` so it points to the location of `linear_to_di.glsl` in your project

-3. In your WorldEnvironment, make sure Tonemap is set to Linear and that exposure is set to 1.0
+3. In your WorldEnvironment, make sure Tonemap is set to **Linear** and that exposure is set to 1.0 to ensure no other tonemappers are enabled

 4. In your WorldEnvironment again, create a Compositor, then a CompositorEffect.
 You should now see a new option called "PostProcessLinearToDI"; Click on it